cchitsiang/awesome-stars/README.md

 - [supabase/supabase](https://github.com/supabase/supabase) - The open source Firebase alternative.
 Follow to stay updated about our public Beta.
 - [ant-design/ant-design](https://github.com/ant-design/ant-design) - An enterprise-class UI design language and React UI library
 - [oslabs-beta/Examin](https://github.com/oslabs-beta/Examin) - Examin is a developer tool that generates React unit tests for your application.
 Ensure your application renders as expected before adding new features.
 Examin writes the baseline unit tests and allow
+- [open-source-labs/spearmint](https://github.com/open-source-labs/spearmint) - Testing, simplified. || An inclusive, accessibility-first GUI for generating clean, semantic Javascript tests in only a few clicks of a button.
 - [homebridge/homebridge](https://github.com/homebridge/homebridge) - HomeKit support for the impatient.
 - [SigNoz/signoz](https://github.com/SigNoz/signoz) - SigNoz is an open-source APM.
 It helps developers monitor their applications & troubleshoot problems, an open-source alternative to DataDog, NewRelic, etc. 🔥 🖥.   👉  Open source Application Performanc
 - [slidevjs/slidev](https://github.com/slidevjs/slidev) - Presentation Slides for Developers